 We are fortunate to have a wonderful nurse working hard to provide the best camper and staff medical care and to be responsive to parent/guardian inquiries and concerns.

 We want our campers to be as successful as possible at Beyond Akeela.
-If your child takes medication during the school year, we feel that it is imperative that they maintain the same routines at camp.
+If your teen takes medication during the school year, we feel that it is imperative that they maintain the same routines at camp.
 If you have any questions or concerns about this camp policy, please contact us as soon as possible.

 All medications, prescription or “over the counter”, must be held by the Beyond Akeela nurse.
 Campers are not allowed to hold their own medication at camp.

 In our on-going commitment to meet the needs of our campers as well as comply with strict state regulations, we will be working with PackMyRx, a pre-packaging medication program founded by a former camp nurse and pharmacy outlet.
 Our policy and procedure for dispensing and administering medicine requires camp families to have ALL of your teen’s daily medicine dispensed by PackMyRx and sent to camp prior to their arrival.
 There is a $60 fee for this service.

 - Prescription medication in pill or liquid form (daily)

 - Prescription nose sprays, eye/ear drops, inhalers and creams/ointments

 - Non prescription items (OTC) such as allergy medication (daily)